aniaje/js-training/README.md

 # js-training

-my solutions for codewars katas in solutions.js serach for Kata Title - it's just  above each solution.
+my solutions for codewars katas in solutions.js search for Kata Title - it's just above each solution.